 Economics students in the past have gone straight into jobs in the banking and finance sector but an A level in Economics can also lead to a range of occupations in the business sector, from HR to Marketing, where students need an understanding of the economy.
 Skills that can be obtained from studying Economics include, problem solving abilities, innovation, analytical skills, confidence with numbers, and economic awareness.
 Students can also go on to University to study Economics and related degrees.
-Careers that may follow from this include Actuarial Analyst, Chartered Accountant, Data Analyst, Economist, Financial Risk Analyst etc. Jobs where an economics qualification would be useful include Actuary, Civil Service Fast Streamer, Data Scientist, Local Government Officer and Quantity Surveyor.
+Careers that may follow from this include Actuarial Analyst, Chartered Accountant, Data Analyst, Economist, Financial Risk Analyst, Stockbroker, Journalist etc. Jobs where an economics qualification would be useful include Actuary, Civil Service Fast Streamer, Data Scientist, Politician, Researcher, Local Government Officer and Quantity Surveyor.
 Useful websites to research careers and wider progression options could include Royal Economic Society, Target Jobs, All About Careers and The Apprenticeship Guide.

-D/3 or below in English GCSE.
-To see overall entry requirements to study at BHASVIC refer to page 136.
-WHAT WILL I STUDY A range of fiction and non-fiction texts that require well written analytical responses to show a confident technical understanding of how writers use words and sentences to create their meanings.
+3 or below in English GCSE.
+To see overall entry requirements to study at BHASVIC refer to page 146.

+WHAT WILL I STUDY

+A range of fiction and non-fiction texts that require well written analytical responses to show a confident technical understanding of how writers use words and sentences to create their meanings.
 Students will also develop their own skills and ideas in writing and speaking.

-IS THIS COURSE RIGHT FOR ME This is explicitly for students who didn't get the grade they wanted at GCSE and need to retake to get a C/4 or above.
-WHERE NEXT This enables students to take or complete a range of Level 3 courses that require grade C/4 English GCSE.
+IS THIS COURSE RIGHT FOR ME

+This is explicitly for students who didn't get a grade 4 or above in GCSE and therefore need to retake to get a 4 or above.

+WHERE NEXT

+This enables students to take or complete a range of Level 3 courses that require grade 4 English GCSE.

+STUDENT PROFILE Jenny

+PREVIOUS SCHOOL:

+Brighton & Hove High School

+STUDYING AT BHASVIC:

+English Literature, French and Classical Civilisation A levels

+I chose to come to BHASVIC because of its great reputation.
+The teachers here have provided me with immense confidence and support.
+I am hoping to go on to study English as a degree and have found University tutorial sessions very helpful in making my future decisions.
+It's amazing how quickly we have to start planning our future so soon after arriving here, but all options are carefully presented to us.